“So, you’re here by yourself it seems?” The sergeant's wild dark eyes stared at Kit.

 shone on the small sharp rock her foot had dislodged from the sand.
 She reached out and grasped it, turning it over and weighing it in her hand before closing her fingers around it and concealing

 “You had to bloody run, didn’t you, you bitch?”
 He bent forward and placed his hands on his knees.
 “And now look at you: not so high and mighty now, are we?
 Well, no point in delaying the

 inevitable, is there?”

 He placed the lantern on the sand and removed his coat, flinging it to the ground.
 He stepped forward and stood over her.
 Without warning he bent down and grabbed the neckline of her dress.
 She

-lifted the rock, aiming a blow at his temple.
-She grunted as she swung.
-The sergeant's head turned and he raised his arm, deflecting the blow.
-She lost her grip on her weapon and it fell
+raised the rock, aiming a blow at his temple.
+His arm raised, deflecting the blow.
+She lost her grip on her weapon and it fell silently onto the sand.